-The interior design of a food court in Seoul, South Korea has received the stamp of Karim Rashid, the New York-based designer with a penchant for color and bold designs.
+The interior design of a food court in Seoul, South Korea, has received the stamp of Karim Rashid, the New York-based designer with a penchant for color and bold creations.
 Under his magic wand, Amoje Food Capital, a cafeteria for the Lotte Department Store, has turned into a buoyant display of color and creativity.
+This is a food court interior design that draws you in, demands your attention and mesmerizes you at every corner.

 Two elements stand out right away in the design of this space: colors and curves.
 This is not the typical food court where function suffocates aesthetics.
-Even before tasting any food, the visitor’s appetite for visual challenge is abundantly satisfied.
+Even before tasting any food, the visitor’s visual appetite is abundantly satisfied.

 There is a continuity in the overall design, with tables and ceiling structures growing from the vertical pillars.
 While other interiors try to achieve a cohesive design by repeating colors or materials throughout the store or by keeping up with a theme, this interior does it by allowing the design to “grow” from itself, like a multifaceted organism.